Efficient Computation of Sparse and Robust Maximum Association Estimators: Simulation study

 The results for the low-dimensional setting are shown on the left-hand side of Figure~\ref{fig:comparison_methods}.
 The angle, TPR, and TNR are only presented for the estimated canonical variables $\bm a_1$ and $\bm a_2$.
 For the non-contaminated data, the performance across all methods is similar.
 Estimating the second-order component leads to slightly worse results - with the exception of PMD, where the results are highly precise.
 The behavior under contamination and heavy tails is still comparable to the non-contaminated case; only SRAR and PMD have problems identifying the correct sparsity.
 For PMD, this is especially apparent in the figures depicting the TPR and TNR: Both for the first-order and second-order linear combinations, the TNR is 1, but the TPR is only around 0.5, indicating that the resulting linear combinations are too sparse.
+Similar conclusions can be drawn for SCCA, especially for the second-order components, for which this method performs worse across all performance metrics.